los-angeles-max-group/meetups/meetup_2023-02/readme.md

 In this repository we've included some patch snippets that you can use as a starting point for your patches.
 Also check out [this article](https://cycling74.com/tutorials/the-great-jit-gl-bfg-round-up) on the Cycling '74 blog in which some C74 employees (including our very own host, Chris!) made some patches with jit.gl.bfg.

+### meyer_simplex_2dwavetable.maxpat
+This patch uses simplex noise to make a synth by transforming the a 2d simplex noise texture from jit.bfg into a wavetable.

 ## Collaboration Guidelines
 - Bring your laptop running Max, Max for Live!
 The Max free trial works great.
 If you don't have one, sent a note to maxmsp.la@gmail.com and we'll try to find one for you.
 - Prepare to patch together with other members of the community, including some folks you may not already know.